 Public Housing for People with AIDS

-Persons with verified AIDS can call 212-971-0626 for further information on housing or other services.
+Persons with verified AIDS can call the HIV/AIDS Services Administration ServiceLine at 212-971-0626 for further information on housing or other services.

 Supportive Housing Programs for Young People Who Have Aged Out of Care